Time for change

 The new Riverwalk on Brisbane River, from the City Reach Boardwalk to Bunya Walk in the Botanic Gardens, is an accessible thoroughfare that enhances the journey for commuters, helping resolve a traditional conflict point that could not cater for people walking and cycling.

 The two-way separated thoroughfare enables commuters, recreational users, and visitors to enjoy the Brisbane River during peak times.
-The Riverwalk design, including wayfinding signage and landscaped paths, accommodates pedestrians of all ages and abilities and gives people cyclists designated lanes.
+The Riverwalk design, including wayfinding signage and landscaped paths, accommodates pedestrians of all ages and abilities and gives cyclists designated lanes.

 Monitor and evaluate